-Cold Weather Warriors: How Do Birds Stay Warm in Winter?
+How Do Birds Stay Warm in the Winter?

-When temperatures dip below freezing, these birds love it!
+Birds can handle more extreme temperatures than you might imagine.
 Discover the unique ways that birds stay warm on the coldest winter days.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.